icons8/lunacy-docs/docs/export.md

 ## Exporting content of artboards

+To import content of an artboard or several artboards:

+1. Select the artboard(-s).
-When exporting the content of artboards, remember about the **Include in export** parameter, which appears in the Inspector upon selection of an artboard.
-The parameter is enabled by default.
-If you want to export only the content of the artboard, clear the checkbox before export.
+2. In the Inspector, clear the **Include in export** checkbox (see the figure below), if you need only the content and don't want the artboard itself to appear in the export results.
+3. In the Inspector, scroll down to the export section.
+4. Click the plus icon.
+Export settings appear.
+5. Define the required size, suffix/prefix and format.
+Repeat steps 4 and 5 as needed.
+6. Click the **Export Selected** button.
+7. In the displayed dialog box, browse to the target folder and confirm your intent.
+8. Once the procedure is complete, the **Open file location** link appears at the bottom of the Inspector.
+Click the link to see the resulting file(s).

 ![Include in export](public/export-panel4.png)

-As for the rest, the procedure is similar to the described above.
-You can export content of both single and multiple artboards.

 ## Exporting content within slices